Tanayshri123/cloud-vibecoder/README.md

 # Cloud Vibecoder

 A full-stack application that generates implementation plans for GitHub repositories based on natural language prompts.
-The project consists of a React Native mobile app and a FastAPI backend.
+The project consists of a React Native mobile app and a FastAPI backend deployed on Render.

+## 🎯 What It Does

+Cloud Vibecoder takes your natural language requests and creates structured implementation plans for GitHub repositories.
+Here's how it works:

+1. **Input**: You provide a GitHub repository URL and describe what you want to change
+2. **Processing**: The backend receives your prompt and repository information
+3. **Output**: It generates a detailed plan with steps to implement your request

+## 🔄 Current Flow

+### User Input
+- **GitHub Repository**: Enter any GitHub repo URL (e.g., `https://github.com/facebook/react`)
+- **Change Request**: Describe what you want to do in plain English (e.g., "Add dark mode toggle to the settings page")

+### What Happens Next
+1. **Mobile App** sends the repository URL and prompt to the backend API
+2. **Backend** receives the data and processes it (currently returns a mock response)
+3. **Response** includes:
+   - A plan title based on your prompt
+   - A summary explaining the approach
+   - Step-by-step implementation instructions

+### Current Backend Behavior
+The backend currently returns a **mock response** that demonstrates the structure:
+- Takes your prompt and creates a plan title
+- Generates a generic summary
+- Provides 4 standard steps:
+  1. Inspect the repository
+  2. Locate relevant code areas
+  3. Draft modification steps
+  4. Generate diff and propose PR

 ## Project Structure

 ```
 cloud-vibecoder/
-├── backend/           # FastAPI backend server
+├── backend/           # FastAPI backend server (deployed on Render)
-│   ├── main.py       # Main API server
+│   ├── main.py       # Main API server with /api/plan endpoint
 │   └── .venv/        # Python virtual environment
 ├── mobile/           # React Native mobile app
 │   ├── app/          # App screens and navigation